rodrigo023/walker_dunlop_challenge/README.md

 # Architecture
 ![Architecture Diagram](architecture.png)
 The architecture relies on the fan-out pattern.
 This allows publishing a message to an SNS Topic with multiple SQS Subscriptions.
-Each SQS Subscription has it's own Subscription filter policy so it only consumes the messages concerning to that particular SQS Queue.
+Each SNS Subscription has it's own Subscription filter policy so each subscribed SQS Queue only consumes the messages concerning to that particular SQS Queue.
 This mechanism makes possible to, by just publishing a single message to the SNS Topic, have multiple Queues consuming those messages and only processing those that are of interest to each of those Queues.

 An example of a Subscription filter policy for Users with Email enabled would be:
  ```json